SeedVault/flow/README.md

 ### User input value functions:
 These functions return values from user input in its different forms.

-- {"$userInput": [index]}:  Returns user input string.
+- {"$input": [index]}:  Returns user input string.
 	- index: (number. optional. defaut is 0) If defined, function will return previous user input based on the index position.
-Ex: `{"$userInput": [-1]}` will return the previous user input.
+Ex: `{"$input": [-1]}` will return the previous user input.
 - {"$button": [*"buttonId"*]}: Returns true if channel informs the user clicked buttonId button.
-	- buttonId: (string or array of strings) Button id or list of button ids.
+	- buttonId: (string or list of strings) Button id or list of button ids.

 ### Channel provided inputs:
 These functions returns values provided by channel taken from user linked devices like cellphone, IoT, smartwatch, etc.